univention/guardian/docs/guardian-manual/what-is-the-guardian.rst

    This can only be done in the Management API, and as such should only be managed by :term:`app developers<app developer>`.

-   While a :term:`guardian admin` technically has the ability to create permissions, the app most likely won't recognize the permission and know what to do with it.
+   While a :term:`guardian administrator` technically has the ability to create permissions, the app most likely won't recognize the permission and know what to do with it.